jonnonz1/nz-statute-book/acts/public/2016/compensation-for-live-organ-donors-act-2016.md

 # Compensation for Live Organ Donors Act 2016
-_Consolidation as at 2019-11-17_
+_Consolidation as at 2021-10-28_

 ### 1 Title
 This Act is the Compensation for Live Organ Donors Act 2016.

 ### 2 Commencement
-This Act comes into force on the earlier of—
+(1) This Act comes into force on the earlier of—
   (a) a date appointed by the Governor-General by Order in Council; and (b) the first anniversary of the date on which this Act receives the Royal assent.
+(2) An order under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ## Part 1 — Preliminary provisions